 ABBEY LINCOLN IS (Paul Raoux, 52 minutes, 1998) A Bay Area premiere.

 For more than 50 years, jazz singer, songwriter and movie actress, Abbey Lincoln lived her life in a way that demanded respect – as an artist and as a Black woman.
 In this rare portrait, she discusses her career, her relationships with other musicians such as former husband/collaborator Max Roach and Miriam Makeba and how she integrated art and activism The documentary features clips from live musical performances and from her film appearances.
-Gallerist and cultural critic Ashara Ekundayo will introduce the film and lead a post-screening discussion.
+Independent curator Ashara Ekundayo and music scholar Angela M. Wellman will introduce the film and lead a post-screening discussion.